-Please refer to the audited annual financial statements December 31, 2017 and for the quarter ended March 31, 2018, which were both filed on SEDAR.
+Please refer to the audited annual financial statements December 31, 2017 and for the quarter ended September 30, 2018, which are both filed on SEDAR.

 Risk and uncertainties

 This MD&A contains forward-looking statements.
 Readers are cautioned as to the risks and uncertainties related to the forward-looking statements and are directed to those risks and uncertainties discussed in the Annual Information Form ("AIF") dated July 14, 2017, of which was filed on SEDAR.
 Also, please refer to the "Cautionary Statement on Forward-Looking Information" at the end of the MD&A.